Mark Schlereth: Early life and college

-Schlereth was inducted into the University of Idaho Vandal Athletics Hall of Fame in 2008.
+Schlereth was a charter member of the University of Idaho Athletics Hall of Fame, inducted in 2008.

 Professional career

-Schlereth was selected in the tenth round (#263 overall) of the 1989 NFL Draft by the Washington Redskins.
+Schlereth was selected in the tenth round (#263 overall) of the 1989 NFL draft by the Washington Redskins.
 He played 12 NFL seasons—six with the Denver Broncos (1995–2000).
 He was a member of three Super Bowl championship teams (one with the Redskins and two with the Broncos) and was selected to the Pro Bowl for his performances in the 1991 and 1998 seasons.
-On January 25, 1998 Schlereth celebrated his 32nd birthday on the same day he helped the Broncos win Super Bowl XXXII, a 31–24 victory over the Green Bay Packers.
+On January 25, 1998, Schlereth celebrated his 32nd birthday on the same day he helped the Broncos win Super Bowl XXXII, a 31–24 victory over the Green Bay Packers.

 Before ending his playing career, Schlereth endured 29 surgeries.
 Twenty of those surgeries were performed on his knees (15 left, five right).
 After the 13th procedure on his left knee on July 24, 2000, Denver Broncos head coach Mike Shanahan stated, "He has a great pain threshold.
 I think the doctors said that it was the worst knee that they've ever seen."
 Schlereth would have two more procedures on his left knee during the 2000 season, his last in the NFL.
 His injuries are documented on Athlete 360, the sports medicine television show hosted by Schlereth's former Redskins teammate, Dr. Mark Adickes.

 On April 18, 2001, Schlereth announced his retirement.
 "The reason I came out here today was to announce that I have just signed a six-year, $42 million contract to extend my career with the Denver Broncos.
 The truth of the matter is, after going through my 15th operation on my left knee last November, it became painfully obvious that I couldn't sign a six-year contract for $42 worth of Tupperware.
 I started to realize in the last three months of free agency that there is not a lot of market for a 6 ft.
 3 in, 245-pound guard that is 35 years old and beat to a pulp."
 He landed a job with ESPN soon after.